XYOracleNetwork-v1/web-developer.xyo.network-react/docs/bridge-x.md

   We have included these instructions as a back up.
 We strongly recommend that you order a new SDCard with the updated Bridge X firmware image before approaching this workflow.
 This process will take up to an hour to complete.
 </div>

+## Update your Bridge
-## Downloading an image to your Bridge X to update it
+## Downloading and flashing a Bridge X image

 ### MacOS

-- First plug your SDCard into your chosen dongle USB to SDCard reader
+- First insert your SDCard into your chosen dongle USB to SDCard reader
+- Download the Bridge X image here  -->
 - Open your Mac's disk utility and navigate to 16gb disk NORELSYS 1081
 - Click Erase
 - Select ExFAT as your format for the new partition